KarlMeierMattern/Full-Stack/JS-notes.md

 		  <input id="last-name" type="text">
 		`;
 		formElement.innerHTML += formContent;
+> [!IMPORTANT]
-- Similar to the a button's `onclick` property you can also edit an element's behavior by adding an `addEventListener` method to add a click event to a button.
+> Similar to the button's `onclick` property you can also edit an element's behavior by adding an `addEventListener` method to add a click event to a button.
 This method takes two arguments.
 The first is the event to listen to.
 (Ex. `click`).
 The second is the callback function that runs when the event is triggered.
 Note: the function is not called using the `()` but rather the function reference is used.
 This is because we don't want to exectute the function immediately, but rather call it.

 		// HTML code
 		<button class="btn">Print name</button>